fluentcms/FluentCMS/README.md

 4. Visit `http://localhost:5000` in your browser.

-_(You can expand on more detailed setup instructions, configurations, etc.)_

 ## Contributing

 We welcome contributions!
 If you're interested in improving FluentCMS, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.